platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 }
 ```

-And then we'll start up our Platformatic API:
+And then we will start up our Platformatic API:

 ```bash
 npm run dev